-The timetable for the annual curriculum cycle is presented in table below.
+The timetable for the annual curriculum cycle is presented in the table below.
 Both pathways begin and end at the same time, but the Substantive Pathway has additional steps and may require BOR approval.

-Substantive Pathway, UCC & GCCC Review Date Action Fall & Spring semesters Internal departmental planning and preparation can be carried out from September until the curriculum package is ready for submission (no later than July 25).
+Substantive Pathway, UCC & GCC Review Date Action Fall & Spring semesters Internal departmental planning and preparation can be carried out from September until the curriculum package is ready for submission (no later than July 25).
 Fall or Spring Semester Submissions of BOR form prior to on-campus review.
 This step takes several months so contact the Associate Provost for Academic Affairs as early as possible for assistance in developing and submitting forms.
 Prior to March 15 Department heads consult with deans about upcoming curricular plans, budget implications, and whether proposals are appropriate for the editorial or substantive approval pathway.
 March 15 Leepfrog opens for entry.
 Departments can enter packages at any time from March 15 - July 25.
 Spring - Summer Departments send consultations as needed and upload responses by July 25.
-July 25 Leepfrog closes for departmental access & deadline for head approval August 1 Deadline for Department Head approval of curriculum in Leepfrog, including referral of Editorial proposals to the Substantive Pathway August 2 Summary of all curriculum changes posted on curriculum website for campus review August 15 Deans approve Substantive proposals to go to UCC/GCCC.
+July 25 Leepfrog closes for departmental access August 1 Deadline for Department Head approval of curriculum in Leepfrog, including referral of Substantive I proposals to the Editorial Pathway August 2 Summary of all curriculum changes posted on curriculum website for campus review August 15 Deans approve Substantive proposals to go to UCC/GCC.
 Heads should have already had informal conversations with deans so they are aware of proposed changes.
-1st week Sept-1st week Oct UCC/GCCC reviews Substantive Pathway proposals.
+1st week Sept-1st week Oct UCC/GCC reviews Substantive Pathway proposals.
 Detailed schedules will be sent out ahead of time.
-Oct - Nov Docket proposals with Faculty Senate Oct-Dec Registrar's Office entry.
-Consults with the department, dean, UCC/GCCC as needed if questions arise.
-Jan-Feb Departments review catalog drafts March 1 Catalog is published
+October - November Docket proposals with Faculty Senate October - December Registrar's Office entry.
+Consults with the department, dean, UCC/GCC as needed if questions arise.
+January - February Departments review catalog drafts Early March Catalog is published